Tuesday, August 27, 2024

 Share your problems, hurts, trials, decisions to be made, etc. Ask the Lord for His help and listen.
 He may give you an inspiration and will certainly give you the strength to get through your current trial, but we must trust Him and His will, which is for the best in the long run.
 He allows us to enlist and mobilize the power of prayer and draw upon the reservoir of His grace.
 Review your life and be sorry for past sins, especially the more recent ones and ask for His help to do better in the quest for holiness.

 Bishop Fulton Sheen was the greatest Catholic communicator of the 20th Century.
-He was a prolific author and gave entertaining and deep talks first on radio and then national television with top audience ratings.
+He was a prolific author and gave entertaining and deep talks first on radio and then on national television with top audience ratings.
 A tremendous source of energy and creativity for him was daily Eucharistic Adoration and prayer before the Blessed Sacrament for one hour no matter where he was.
 In fact, he would prepare his talks for national television in front of the Blessed Sacrament.
 St. Mother Teresa depended upon it for herself and her nuns for their very fruitful apostolate.

 Ask the Lord to bless and help your loved ones by name as well as the sick, unfortunate, and needy.
 Prayer for those who are drifting away from the Church is crucial.
 Ask Him to grant world peace.
 Pray for the sanctification of priests and families, for the Church, for the poor souls in Purgatory, for our Country.
 And of course there are the traditional prayers…..the Rosary, the Chaplet, Stations of the Cross, prayer books, the Bible, spiritual reading, meditation, etc.